 Dream is Wonderful, Yet Unclear

-We are continuing our pre-sale of the book with an additional series of posters and postcards with the images from Dream is Wonderful, Yet Unclear.
-This is your chance to pre-order your copy in advance.
-Thank you so much for supporting and helping us to bring this book to life.
+The book with additional series of posters and postcards with the images from Dream is Wonderful, Yet Unclear are on sale.
+This is your chance to order your copy.
+Worldwide shipping.
+Add-ons are very limited in numbers.

 Dream is Wonderful, Yet Unclear is a multi-layered and multi-disciplinary story of the relationships between collective and personal memories by looking at the community surrounding a textile mill in Narva, Estonia, now closed, of which Kapajeva's family was a part.
 The story of one small community is set in the larger context of post-industrial cities worldwide, as they seek new identities.
 It depicts a mill filled by powerful rhythms of looms and lively collectives of women workers that, in today’s competitive world seems like a bright and distant dream.
 Maria has focused on women, with a heightened sensitivity towards social and political matters in post-Soviet culture.

 As the daughter of a textile designer, she spent her childhood at the mill, drawing fabric patterns and dreaming about the same job her mother had.
 She tries to interweave her mother’s work, her childhood dreams and their failures with the workers’ collective ones to underline the division between personal and collective memories that together form our historical narratives.